-Thus, considering the fact that the use of garlic preparation in hypertension management is insufficiently studied with no clinical data on the long term effet persistence, it can not be recommended as an interventionnel advice for hypertensive patients in daily practice, and a well established use in this indication could not be granted.
+Thus, considering the fact that the use of garlic preparations in hypertension management is insufficiently studied with no clinical data on the long term effect persistence, it cannot be recommended as an intervention advice for hypertensive patients in daily practice, and a well-established use in this indication cannot be granted, regardless of the type of preparation.

-c.
+4.2.2.3.
 Antithrombotic effects/Cardiovascular morbidity and mortality

-Allicin and allicin-derived thiosulfinates are considered as major compounds responsible for the antithrombotic activity of garlic (Cavagnaro PF, 2007).
+Allicin and allicin-derived thiosulfinates are generally considered as major compounds responsible for the antithrombotic activity of garlic (Cavagnaro, 2007).